johnwcowan/r7rs-work/MaybeEither.md

 returns a value in a container.

-*mproc*: A procedure that accepts a single argument not wrapped in a container and returns a value that is wrapped in a container.
+*mproc*: A procedure that accepts a single argument not wrapped in a container and returns a single value that is wrapped in a container.

 *list*: A Scheme list.